Praniket-Utturkar/beat-cancer/README.md

 - Install Dependencies
     - npm install
 - Split the terminal
-On one terminal -
+<br />On one terminal :-
-- To push the schema to neon
+- Push the schema to neon
     - npm run db:push
-On other terminal -
+<br />On other terminal :-
 - Run the server
     - npm run dev